 "This is it!"
 He smiled with pride as he pointed to the little guy in the blue.
 "Look Andrea, he has the tickets in his hand!"
 Before I could speak, Alex opened his big mouth again.
 "Two tickets please!" he said in an over excited voice, but the blue person looked at him and shook his head.
 "Why not?" he asked sadly.
 The person in the blue robe simply pointed to a flyer that said, no children allowed.

-"But were both seventeen, were practically adults" he complained.
+"But were both nineteen, were practically adults" he complained.
 I was starting to get irritated.
 The two seemed to be arguing for hours, though the little guy never spoke a word.

 What had been bothering me earlier seemed to be getting worse now that the two small pieces of paper were in my hands.
 I felt as if I should run from here.
-As a wolf, I knew t trust my instinct but for some reason I couldn't.
+As a wolf, I knew to trust my instinct but for some reason I couldn't.
 It felt as if I had to be here.
 Reaching into my pocket, I began to pull out my money but before I could hand it over, he had turned away.
 "Wait?
 I didn't pay yet!"
-He stopped for a moment before looking back at me, he shook his head at me, and began to ran.
-That was very odd.
-Why would he give me the tickets yet not let me pay?
+He stopped for a moment before looking back at me, he shook his head at me, and began to run.